 - What would you change if you could carry on living?

 This can be a useful technique for forcing you to think about who you are and what you value.
-If you find this activity difficult, see section 2.4.1 for details.
+If you find this activity difficult, see section 2.4.1 for some hints.

 Let’s pause here.
 Insert a breakpoint in your